gmum/Kernel_SA-AbMILP/README.md

 Data point preparation
 ------------
-To meet crteria stated in the task, method of `MistBags` was modified with following code:
+To meet the criteria stated in the task, the method of `MistBags` was modified with the following code:

 ```python
 while True: